AdobeDocs/control-panel.pt-BR/help/subdomains-certificates/using/monitoring-ssl-certificates.md

 >[!NOTE]
 >
->A renovação do certificado do Painel de controle estará disponível em breve em beta.
-Enquanto isso, consulte [esta página](https://helpx.adobe.com/campaign/kb/control-panel-subdomains-certificates.html) para obter mais informações sobre como monitorar certificados no Painel de controle.
+>A renovação do certificado do Painel de controle estará disponível em beta no final de janeiro.